aerni/statamic-livewire-forms/README.md

 > **Important:** It's very likely that future releases will introduce breaking changes to the theme views.
 If that happens, you will have to manually update your themes.

+### Field Views
+Each field will load the view defined by its type by default.
+A `subscription` field of `type: radio`, for example, will load the `radio.blade.php` view.

+Sometimes you may want to load a different view for a field.
+In this example, we want to display a fancy radio button group.
+Simply create a `subscription.blade.php` view within the theme's `fields` folder to autoload your custom view.

+You may also manually override a field's view by adding `view: {the_name_of_the_view}` to the config in the blueprint.

 ## Components

 Sometimes you need more control over your form.
 For instance, if you want to dynamically populate a select field's options.
 Or if you have multiple radio fields that need different styling.
 There are a couple of concepts that help you customize your form experience.